Prarthana-Singh/Complete_Machine_Learning/KNN/QA.md

 # Basics of KNN

 **1. What is the K-Nearest Neighbors (KNN) algorithm?**
-KNN is a simple, instance-based ML algorithm that predicts a sample’s label (classification) or value (regression) by looking at the labels/values of the *K* closest training examples in feature space.
+ KNN is a supervised learning algorithm used for both classification and regression.
+It works by finding the ‘K’ nearest data points (neighbors) to a given input and making predictions based on majority voting (for classification) or averaging (for regression).

 **2. Is KNN a classification or regression algorithm?**
 It can be both: `KNeighborsClassifier` for classification and `KNeighborsRegressor` for regression.